How to Clean Rubber Stamps

 Avoid using any cleaning products that include alcohol, which can cause the rubber surface to dry out and permanently damage your stamps.
 Baby wipes are effective for quickly cleaning the surface of the stamp between colors during a project, but the aloe vera ingredient in many varieties of wipes can cause the stamps to become pale, dry and brittle over time.

-Simple Green All-Purpose Cleaner is an orally non-toxic and biodegradable formula that provides guaranteed bleach free, alcohol free, and ammonia free cleaning, degreasing and deodorizing power.
+Simple Green All-Purpose Cleaner is biodegradable* formula that provides guaranteed bleach free, alcohol free, and ammonia free cleaning, degreasing and deodorizing power.
 It is also clean rinsing, making it safer to use on art and craft supplies that you or even your children use frequently.

 Be sure to check your stamp manufacturer's information for any special cleaning instructions.
 As much as you clean and care for your stamps, there will be some permanent staining over time, as some inks will be more difficult to completely remove.
 As long as you can be sure your stamps have been properly cleaned, this type staining is harmless and should not hinder your projects.